AgustinMadygraf/ESPWROOM32/docs/ZD-FJ13+t 4.1 .md

 (B) Press Material Frame Jointly Unfolding Button according to the width of material reel (Figure 3-4), to adjust the unwinding arms to the positions where the material pushing cone head is slightly wider than the material reel core.
 (C) Measure the distance from the center of material reel to be installed to the ground; press Material Frame Rising/Falling Knob (Figure 3-10) to make the height of the material pushing cone head of unwinding arm from the ground be the distance measured.
 (D) Press Material Frame Jointly Folding Button (Figure 3-3) on the operating panel to make the material pushing cone head push tightly the material reel core.
-(E) Make the material pass through the machine according to Material Feeding Diagram in Chapter 9; then bags can be produced normally if other components are also ready for production.
+(E) Make the material pass through the machine according to Material Feeding Diagram in Chapter 9; then bags can be produced normally if other sistemas are also ready for production.
 (F) When the material reel is fully used up, stop the machine and press Material Frame Jointly Unfolding Button (Figure 3-4) on the operating panel to make the material pushing cone head quit from the material reel core.